Main

 (4,468)

-* Applicable to non-consolidated subsidiaries and consolidated subsidiaries as of the end of the fiscal year (subsidiaries newly consolidated from January to March are included in the following fiscal year)
+*Applicable to non-consolidated subsidiaries and consolidated subsidiaries as of the end of the fiscal year (consolidated subsidiaries newly consolidated from January to March are included in the following fiscal year)

 Natural Rubber